 First instalment due date

 The first instalment will be due 21 days after the invoice for the service is issued and monthly thereafter.
 The payments will be collected via Direct Debit.
 Our finance department will contact you to set up the Direct Debit.

-Each payment plan will be charged a one off, upfront administration fee of £35.
-The charge applies to each payment plan taken out with the council.
+Each payment plan will be charged an administration fee of £35.

-The upfront payment amount will be determined by the overall cost of the service:
+The initial payment amount will be determined by the overall cost of the service:

 - £150 deposit + £35 administration fee if the invoice is between £500 to £999

 - £250 deposit + £35 administration fee if the invoice is £1,000 or more

-All payment plans will be subject to a 6.5% charge on the overall cost of the goods or services.
+All payment plans will be subject to a 6.5% finance charge on the overall cost of the dropped kerb.
 The charge reflects our costs incurred by offering payment plans.
 This charge will be spread over the payment plan.

 This part of the process usually takes around 5 weeks.

 You will receive an invoice and instructions on how to setup a direct debit with your bank.
 Once this is setup and the first payment has been made, we will progress your application and raise a work order to the contractor depending on whether your hardstanding is complete, there are no obstructions such as fences, walls, lamp columns and trees and have received approval if it’s a council property.